 - Residential projects

-However, cement grout may absorb water.
+However, cement grouts may absorb water.
 Therefore, sealing is often required in wet areas.

-Epoxy grout is a high-performance grout.
+Epoxy grouts is a high-performance grout.
 It resists water, stains, and chemicals.
 Because of this, it is ideal for:

 - Bathrooms